wendao/PylRS-libY/Readme.md

 ## 1. Preparing sturcture templates

-Relax the template pdb if you have one, follow the protocol from [Cage-Prox](https://github.com/wendao/Cage-Prox)
+All calculations related to energy-based terms need to start from an optimized initial structure, which can be the wild-type (WT) structure or a known mutant that can recognize a similar substrate.

-Otherwise you can predict the structure using [ColabFold](https://github.com/sokrypton/ColabFold)
+Relax (using Rosetta) the structure pdb if you have one, follow the protocol from [Cage-Prox](https://github.com/wendao/Cage-Prox), otherwise you can predict the structure using [ColabFold](https://github.com/sokrypton/ColabFold) beforehand.

 ## 2. Sequence embedding